 By 1972 however he seemed out of poetic ideas with the publication of The Energy of Slaves, a seemingly meandering mess of whatever trivial thoughts happened to pass through his head when he put pen to paper.
 One of the repeated themes of this book is his acknowledgment that he's washed up as a poet.
 Nonetheless he continued to put out new collections every few years, including Death of a Lady's Man (1978), which was also a song album, and Book of Mercy (1984), which presents psalms in prose form.
 Altogether over these latter years he's had a diverse output ranging from "anti-poem" cynicism to rich, religion-tinged lyricism.

-In 1993 the two careers came together with the publication of Stranger Music: Selected Poems and Songs.
-That year he was also awarded the Governor General's Performing Arts Award.
+In the year Stranger Music was published, Cohen was awarded the Governor General's Performing Arts Award.
 This time he accepted.

 Since thenhe went into monastic reclusion for five years, suffered bankruptcy, sued and was sued, went on a highly successful world concert tour, published best-selling books of new poems and drawings, released hit albums, and seen his songs rise up the charts, including a time when three versions of "Hallelujah" were on the British top forty, including the number one and two spots.
 How cool was that for a guy in his seventies.

 COMMENTARY | BIBLIOGRAPHY